-If there’s one thing we really don’t love here at Too Many Adapters, it’s roaming charges.
+If there’s one thing we don’t love around here, it’s high roaming charges.
 We’re big advocates of taking phones on the road, of course, we just prefer not to pay a fortune to use them.
-That’s why we recommend unlocked smartphones and local SIM cards for almost every traveller.
+That’s why we recommend unlocked smartphones and local SIM cards or eSIMs for almost every traveler.

-Cheap data connections in the form of local SIM cards come in handy for a myriad of things when you’re travelling, and we recommend buying one if you’ll be in a country for any length of time.
-They’re typically readily available and straightforward to install, and let you use your phone just like you would at home.
+Cheap data connections like these come in handy for many things when you’re traveling, and we recommend buying one if you’ll be in a country for any length of time.
+They’re typically readily available, straightforward to install, and let you use your phone just like you would at home.

 Well, mostly.
-As it happens, iPhones can have a bit of trouble adjusting to their new location, and while they’ll easily recognize the new SIM card for voice calls, other features of the iPhone may not be quite so compliant – especially iMessage and FaceTime.
+As it happens, iPhones can have a bit of trouble adjusting to their new location.
+While they’ll easily recognize the new SIM for voice calls and general data use, some features may not be quite so compliant.
+That’s especially true for iMessage and FaceTime.

 This little kink first came to haunt me on a trip to Panama.
-Both the calling feature and WhatsApp happily accepted the new SIM, and I didn’t think to check other apps until a friend e-mailed me, a little bewildered, asking me why I wasn’t replying to my iMessages.
+Calling and WhatsApp happily accepted the new SIM, and I didn’t think to check other apps until a friend e-mailed me, a little bewildered, asking me why I wasn’t replying to my iMessages.

-Puzzled, I checked the settings on my iPhone, only to find both iMessages and FaceTime were disconnected.
-Well, technically, they were “waiting for activation,” the screen told me, but the end result was the same: they didn’t work.
+Puzzled, I checked the settings on my iPhone, only to find both iMessage and FaceTime were disconnected.
+Well, technically they were “waiting for activation”, the screen told me, but the end result was the same: they didn’t work.

-It wasn’t a fluke, unfortunately, as the same thing as happened on other trips – going back to Mexico after Panama, to Spain to visit family, to the US for work.
+It wasn’t a fluke, unfortunately, as the same thing happened on other trips: going back to Mexico after Panama, to Spain to visit family, to the US for work.
 I’m hardly the only one, either: I found plenty of complaints during one particularly-desperate attempt to fix the problem.

 Why It Happens

-Alas, it didn’t — users still had problems in both iOS 8 and iOS 9.
-For now, iPhone and iPad users are left to their own devices to find a cure.
+Alas, it didn’t, and users have continued to report problems ever since.
+For a decade now, iPhone and iPad users have been left to their own devices to find a cure.

-A quick search for remedies show a myriad of little tricks to fix the problem, but no foolproof solutions.
-Here’s the simplified version, with the most successful approaches first – if they don’t work for you, just work your way down the list.
+There are a number of little tricks to try to fix the problem, but sadly no foolproof solutions.
+Here’s the simplified version, with the most successful approaches first.
+If one suggestion doesn’t work for you, just work your way down the list.

 IT departments the world over have said it loud and clear: the first order of business when trying to fix anything tech-related is turning the device off and on.